jozefg/drafts/dissecting-some-ltac.markdown

 should mean that this is a "all or nothing" tactic.
 It will either not fail on all members of `ls` or nothing at all will happen.

-Now we get to our first *big* tactic
+Now we get to the first *big* tactic

     Ltac simplHyp invOne :=
       let invert H F :=